-A talking drum consists of a wide range of differing types of drums from the African Drum
+A talking drum consists of a wide range of differing types of drums from the African Drum family.

 There is some confusion to all the different instruments commonly referred to as Talking Drums.
 But you'll notice that these all have an hourglass shape to them.
 That is really the best way to tell them apart.

 These instruments get their name from the sound that they produce.
 The pitch can be manipulated to simulate human speech, thus making the drum sound as though it is talking.

 It is quite amazing the level of complex messages that could be sent using these drums.
 There are some great books available that cover the system used by tribes to communicate to each other.
-Check out John F. Carrington if you want to know more.